 Did you know that Aquaculture has a long history?

 People all over the world have been farming fish since at least 1500 BC.
 In China, ancient writers describe carp farming in flooded rice fields from around 1100 BC.
 Tomb paintings show that Nile-Tilapia was already reared in captivity by the ancient Egyptians.
 In ancient Rome, people from wealthy social classes kept fish and crustaceans in tanks.
 Farming oysters were considered a delicacy as early as 100 BC.
 Aquaculture has a long history – now it is time to look to the future.
-Discover with us, how phytogenics can change the face of aquaculture and lead to a sustainable way of fish farming.
+Discover with us the benefits of phytogenics in aquaculture production.
+How can they change the face of aquaculture and lead to a sustainable way of fish farming?

 of the fish consumed comes from aquaculture

 Did you know that global fish consumption has risen in recent decades to around 20 kilograms per capita per year according to the FAO (2016)?